epinio/docs/docs/howtos/other/certificate_issuers.md

 # Using a Certificate Issuer

-Epinio comes with multiple [cert-manager ClusterIssuer](https://cert-manager.io/docs/configuration/) for creating certificates.
+Epinio comes with multiple [cert-manager ClusterIssuers](https://cert-manager.io/docs/configuration/) for creating certificates.
-By default it installs the `epinio-ca` and the `selfsigned-issuer`.
-If specified it will install also the `letsencrypt-staging` or `letsencrypt-production` issuer, to create certificates issued from [Let's Encrypt](https://letsencrypt.org/).
+By default it installs the issuers `epinio-ca` and `selfsigned-issuer`.
+If specified it will also install either `letsencrypt-staging` or `letsencrypt-production` , to create certificates issued from [Let's Encrypt](https://letsencrypt.org/).

 * epinio-ca (default)
 * selfsigned-issuer (internal)
 * letsencrypt-[staging|production] (optional)

-The specified issuer will be used for both, the Epinio API endpoint and workloads (i.e. pushed applications).
+The specified issuer will be used for both Epinio API endpoint and workloads (i.e. pushed applications).

 ## Choosing a Different Issuer